HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

 \section{Hierarchical Uniform Manifold Approximation and Projection (HUMAP)}

-Our proposed HDR technique consists of two main components: \emph{Hierarchy construction} and \emph{Projection} (Fig.~\ref{fig:overview-humap}).
-First, in the \emph{hierarchy construction} component, we induce a tree-like structure on the high-dimensional dataset using a similarity measure among landmarks.
-Then, in the \emph{projection} component, we embed the hierarchy levels according to the user's demand for more detailed information.
-In the following, we provide an overview of our approach.
-Then, we detail each one of the components in subsequent sections.
+Two main components of our HDR technique are \textit{Hierarchy construction} and \textit{Projection} (Fig.~\ref{fig:overview-humap}).
+In the former, we use a similarity measure between landmarks to create a tree-like structure on the high-dimensional dataset.
+In the latter, we incorporate the hierarchy levels in response to the user's demand for more specific data.
+All the steps (A–G) in this process are shown in Fig.~\ref{fig:overview-humap}.

-The first step for constructing a hierarchy from bottom to top consists of using a kernel function to find connection strengths (local affinities) of a $k$-nearest neighbor graph from the data points in the high-dimensional space $\mathbb{R}^m$ (A).
-Then, we use Finite Markov Chain to find the most visited nodes (B), which consists of the landmarks for the superior level (C).
-Using local and global neighborhood information of each landmark (D), the similarity between each pair of landmark is defined as the intersection these two neighborhoods (E).
-Finally, a new neighborhood graph is created (F) using the computed similarity to define a new hierarchy level (G).
-Then, for projecting hierarchy levels, the neighborhood graph is first symmetrized (H) so the strength of each edge helps in the process of finding a suitable position in the low-dimensional representation.
-With exception to the top hierarchy level, the projection of low levels is influenced by the low-dimensional positions (I) of data points in higher levels for mental map preservation.
+The first step in building a hierarchy from bottom to top is to use a kernel function to determine the connection strengths (local affinities) of a $k$-nearest neighbor graph of data points in the high-dimensional space $\mathbb{R}^m$ (step A).
+Then, similar to previous research~\cite{Pezzotti2016}, we employ the Finite Markov Chain (FMC) to identify the most visited nodes, which consist of the landmarks for the higher level (step C).
+Steps (D) and (E) of the FMC process are used to encode local and global neighborhood information for each landmark as well as to build a neighborhood structure for high hierarchy levels ($>1$).
+In order to define a new hierarchy level, a new neighborhood graph is created in step (F) using the computed similarity (step G).

+For projecting hierarchy levels, the neighborhood graph is first symmetrized (step H), so each edge's strength helps in finding a suitable position in the low-dimensional representation.
+For the purpose of maintaining mental maps, the projection of lower levels, with the exception of the top hierarchy level, is influenced by the low-dimensional positions (I) of data points in higher levels, which we discuss in Section~\ref{sec:mental-map}.

-To build our approach, we borrow a few strategies from UMAP~\cite{McInnes2018} technique, such as the kernel function to compute the affinities/connections strengths among data samples and the embedding strategy.
-In the following section, we focus on the components for hierarchical dimensionality reduction with HUMAP.
+We use a few strategies from UMAP~\cite{McInnes2018} to build our approach, including the kernel function to calculate the connection strengths among data samples and the embedding strategy and concepts from HSNE~\cite{Pezzotti2016} for landmark selection.
+We concentrate on the HUMAP components for hierarchical dimensionality reduction in the following section.